Working with Keyword View – QTP Training Tutorial 2

 Window("Flight Reservation").WinComboBox("Fly To:").Select "Frankfurt"

-This code appears as follows in the Keyword view: [click on image to enlarge]
+This code appears as follows in the Keyword view: [click on any image for an enlarged view]

 QTP keyword view screen

 Item: Each step is a sequence of events performed on an item.
-The item can be one of the following:
+The items can be any of the following:

-2. Utility Object: These are some objects reserved by QTP to be used in tests.
-E.g.: DataTable object.
+• Utility Object: These are some objects reserved by QTP to be used in tests.
+For example, the DataTable object.
 More coming up on this later.

-3. Statement: Any VB Script programmatic statement or even comments
+• Statement: Any VB Script programmatic statements or even comments.

 Operations on Objects in QTP